 All program staff, including volunteers, who will have direct contact with minors and all Program/Activity Approving Officials must undergo three required trainings on 1) their role as a mandatory reporter, 2) the University’s Non-Discrimination and Anti-Harassment Policy and the Board of Regents Sexual Misconduct Policy, and 3) completion of a Staff Code of Conduct.
 Required training should at a minimum be completed every two years.

-Additionally, Program Administrators are responsible for developing program-specific trainings at a level appropriate to the program/activity; program-specific training must cover staff and participant codes of conduct; disability and other accommodations; safety and security protocols; first aid guidelines and medication management; and activities, risks, and responsibilities specific to each program/activity.
+Additionally, Program Administrators are responsible for developing program-specific trainings at a level appropriate to the program/activity; program-specific training must cover participant codes of conduct; disability and other accommodations; safety and security protocols; first aid guidelines and medication management; and activities, risks, and responsibilities specific to each program/activity.

 The Director of Compliance is available to provide training sessions on the policy to university units.
 If you would like to schedule a training on the policy, contact us at firstname.lastname@example.org.

 There will be two Learning and Development sessions offered in Fall of 2023 on "Protecting Minors on Campus: An Overview of the University Policy and Best Practices for Safe Programs."
 Once Learning and Development has released the Fall class schedule you will be able to register at pep.uga.edu.

 Training may be accomplished through a variety of methods, including in person training or via the online trainings.

 Online trainings for Mandatory Reporting and the University’s Non-Discrimination and Anti-Harassment Policy and the Board of Regents Sexual Misconduct Policy for UGA programs and programs taking place on UGA properties are accessed through UGA’s eLearning Commons (eLC).

 To access these online trainings, follow the directions below: